SnehavKhaniya/Online_Car_Rental_System_ASP.NET/README.md

 for already exist user, need to login.

--> user can see available cars and book them.(There is Dummy PAYMENT system)
+-> user can see available cars and book them.(There is Dummy PAYMENT system) <br />

 -> in Your Rentals page user can see their rents until now rented.

 *
 for Admin,
 Admin have to login using hard-coded username and password.
+-

-Name: Admin
+-Name: Admin     <br />
-Password: Admin
+-Password: Admin
+-

--> Admin can do CRUD operations on Cars and Customers
+-> Admin can do CRUD operations on Cars and Customers <br />

--> Admin can Return back a returned car and apply fine according to delay in returning a car.
+-> Admin can Return back a returned car and apply fine according to delay in returning a car. <br />

--> Admin can see All Rented & Returned Cars.
+-> Admin can see All Rented & Returned Cars. <br />